Astonishing. Mesmerising. Jaw-dropping. Stunning.

 Paradise found.
 It’s abundantly clear why this gem has racked up countless ‘best beach’ awards.
-Join a boat tour to Whitsunday Island to marvel at the contrast of ridiculously white sand and sparkling turquoise, emerald, and azure waters – dazzling photo ops abound.
-Quite simply, a day trip here is one of the best things to do when in Airlie Beach.
+Join a boat tour from Airlie Beach to Whitsunday Island to marvel at the contrast of ridiculously white sand and sparkling turquoise, emerald, and azure waters.
+Swim, snorkel, stroll, or simply marvel at the eye candy.

-When it comes to what to do in Townsville, climbing Castle Hill is essential.
+When it comes to Townsville must-do activities, climbing Castle Hill is at the top of the list.
 This imposing granite monolith keeps watch over the city, and from its summit you’ll be treated to sensational panoramic vistas that showcase variable landscapes.
 Castle Hill is central, accessible by vehicle or on foot, and makes for pretty pics from its base, too.
 Note: prime viewing times are sunrise or sunset.

 There’s something particularly gripping about Paronella Park.
 Open to the public for more than 80 years, this award-winning attraction creates a sense of mystique and magic and a time-warp-like feeling.
-At its heart are ruins of an old castle located among gorgeous gardens and near flowing falls, and it’s all flanked by sprawling rainforest.
-So serene.
+At its heart are ruins of an old castle located among gorgeous gardens and close to flowing falls, and it’s all flanked by sprawling rainforest.

-History abounds in North QLD and makes for fascinating exploration.
-Retrace Charters Towers’ exciting gold-rush past with ease: grand buildings like the Stock Exchange Arcade and the World Theatre dominate the streetscape.
+History abounds in North Queensland and makes for fascinating exploration.
+Retrace Charters Towers’ exciting gold-rush past with ease: Grand buildings like the Stock Exchange Arcade and the World Theatre dominate the streetscape.
 Or visit the quirky Venus Gold Battery or The Miner’s Cottage.

 Meanwhile, Mackay is dotted with a dozen-plus striking art deco structures that easily catch the eyes: Chaseley House and the Australian Hotel are among highlights.
 It can all be admired on a self-guided walk, and maps are available.

 The story of how the SS Yongala wreck came to be is a gripping yarn filled with mystery, drama, and intrigue: Learn more at the Maritime Museum of Townsville.
 Nowadays, it is one of the nation’s best shipwreck dives.
-SS Yongala is incredibly intact, attracts a wealth of marine life, and is within easy access from Alva Beach near Ayr.
+SS Yongala is incredibly intact, attracts a wealth of marine life, and is within easy reach of Alva Beach, near Ayr.